 Beloved fair fare such as corny dogs and funnel cakes came much later, in the mid- to late-1900s.
 It was those fair foods, and more importantly, the concessionaire families behind them, that have built the fair into an internationally-known food event.

-His parents started battering and frying hot dogs on a stick at the State Fair of Texas in 1942.
+Fletcher died in early 2017, but his family's corny dog legacy marches on.
+In fact, his parents started battering and frying hot dogs on a stick at the State Fair of Texas in 1942.
 They sold for 15 cents each.

 Clearly, corny dogs caught on, and so did many other concessions we now consider staples.
 Here's a look at four families that have helped shape the State Fair of Texas' food: